martinus/nanobench/src/docs/tutorial.rst

 =================================

 Nanobench comes with a powerful `Mustache <https://mustache.github.io/>`_-like template mechanism to process the benchmark results into all kinds of formats.
+You can find a full description of all possible tags at :cpp:func:`ankerl::nanobench::render()`.

 Several preconfigured format exist in the namespace ``ankerl::nanobench::templates``.
 Rendering these templates can be done with either :cpp:func:`ankerl::nanobench::render()`, or directly with :cpp:func:`ankerl::nanobench::Bench::render()`.

 The following example shows how to use the `CSV - Comma-Separated Values`_ template, without writing the standard output.